wiryanatasunardi/Learning-Vector-Quantization-and-Self-Organizing-Map-Project/README.md

 ### 4. Update The Learning Rate and Epoch

 Upon completing the training process, adjustments to the learning rate α and epoch are crucial for optimizing the model's performance over successive iterations.
-The updates are governed by the following equations :
+The following equations govern the updates:

-**epoch = epoch + 1**
+**epoch = epoch + 1** \n
 **α(t+1) = βα(t)**

 where β is a scaling factor.
 These equations dictate that the epoch is incremented by 1, signifying the completion of another training iteration.
 Simultaneously, the learning rate for the next iteration (t + 1) is determined by scaling the current learning rate ((α(t)) using the factor β.